racheruk/wildfly10-web-security/README.md

 From my experience, it was never easy to work with WildFly in a little bit involved configuration areas.
 This applies to authentication too.

+Each module stands complete in itself.
+All the modules are tested using `WildFly 10.0.0.Final` but they should be good enough in some of the older versions too i.e. WildFly 8 and 9.

 ## Modules
 Brief introduction to the modules
 ### basic-authentication